C0DE-L00P/Relief-app/README.md

 </a>

 ## Technologies used
 Java - XML - Native Android - Firebase

+For UI Design: Adobe XD - Adobe Photoshop